youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

     $ sudo reboot
     ```

-2) check if the installation completed property
+2) Check if the installation completed property
     ```bash
     $ nvidia-smi